 A noticeable difference regarding oil finishes on floors is that you are walking on the wood surface versus a plastic-like film on most urethanes.
 When scratches occur on oiled floors, you can buff and blend them away very easily without removing the furnishings.
 Because of the flexibility to repair damages on oiled floors, if you are working with a client that does a lot of entertaining, an oiled floor is an excellent selection as it is easy to return the floor to pristine condition.

 Maintenance is another key in extending the product life cycle of your wood floor.
 Urethane and oiled floors are maintained in different ways.
 When specifying the finish type, please be mindful of whether or not regular cleaning and maintenance will be a priority with the owner.

-A urethane floor finish should be DRY MOPPED AND VACUMMED.
+A urethane floor finish should be DRY MOPPED AND VACUUMED.
 Seldom will it ever be damped mopped.
 With excessive damp mopping, it is possible for contaminants to create a haze on the finish.
 Additionally, these contaminants may present adhesion issues when it becomes time to recoat.

 In contrast, oil floor finishes may be damp mopped with a soap and water solution.
 Working on a restaurant project?
 We would highly recommend an oil finish because it can be damp mopped as well as the flexibility in “refreshing” the floors without major disruption to business.

 In conclusion, each finish type has its’ downside.
-It is important to know how the floor will be used, maintained and cleaned to insure that you are specifying the correct floor finish for your project.
+It is important to know how the floor will be used, maintained and cleaned to ensure that you are specifying the correct floor finish for your project.